apollographql/apollo-server/README.md

 ### application/graphql requests

 express-graphql supports the `application/graphql` Content-Type for requests, which is an alternative to `application/json` request with only the query part sent as text.
-Because GraphQL server does not parse request bodies, you need to handle that in a separate middleware.
+In the same way that we use `bodyParser.json` to parse `application/json` requests for graphql-server, we can use `bodyParser.text` plus one extra step in order to also parse `application/graphql` requests.
 Here's an example for express:

 ```js
 import express from 'express';